Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 You can control its behavior by changing its `--variance-boost-strength` from the default `2` or its `--variance-octile` from the default `6`.
-Basically, the strength controls how much areas are to be boosted, while octile controls how much of the area needs to be deemed low-contrast before being boosted.
+Basically, the *strength* controls how much areas are to be boosted, while *octile* controls how much of the area needs to be deemed low-contrast before being boosted.

-Historically, metrics have shown this strength-octile combination to be the most efficient on a wide variety of content types, therefore it is usually not recommended to stray away from the defaults.
+You can use a slightly more agressive *strength* and *octile* value for higher quality targets, but historically, metrics have shown this *strength-octile* combination to be the most efficient on a wide variety of content types, therefore it is usually not recommended to stray away from the defaults.

 ### Constrained Directional Enhancement Filter